iCMDdev/HanoiBot/README.md

 # HanoiBot
 HanoiBot is a robot that can solve Hanoi Puzzles.
 It is a robot arm powered by multiple MG996R servos, driven by a Raspberry Pi Pico.
-The robot's code was written in MicroPython.
+The robot's code was written in MicroPython, and the Inverse Kinematics interface was maden using Processing.

 Designed during [InfoEducatie Open 2022](https://infoeducatie.ro), a national Olympiad.